Contact

 Social Media Apps: Instagram, TikTok & Pinterest

-Social Media Commerce: Instagram, TikTok & Pinterest
+Social commerce: Instagram, TikTok & Pinterest

 Niche platforms: Etsy, Zalando & Idealo

-Idealo is less a marketplace than a price comparison portal .
-Millions of users visit the platform with a clear purchase intent : They know what they want and are looking for the best price .
-For retailers, this means that those who can offer competitive prices benefit from high visibility and a clearly ready-to-buy target audience.
+• Idealo (price comparison & reach): Idealo is less a marketplace and more a price comparison portal.
+Millions of users visit with strong purchase intent: they know what they want and look for the best price.
+If you can offer competitive pricing, you gain high visibility among buyers ready to convert.

 More Nutrition Shop